-- Cisco Unified TSP Overview, page 1-1

-- Cisco Unified TSP Concepts, page 1-2
+- Cisco Unified TSP Overview, page 1-1 - Cisco Unified TSP Concepts, page 1-2

-- Development Guidelines, page 1-10

 Cisco Unified TSP Overview

 The standard TAPI provides an unchanging programming interface for different implementations.
 The goal of Cisco in implementing TAPI for the Cisco Unified Communications Manager platform remains to conform as closely as possible to the TAPI specification, while providing extensions that enhance TAPI and expose the advanced features of Cisco Unified Communications Manager to applications.